 1. Technology – AMOLED vs OLED

 OLED comprises thin layers of the organic component, which emits light when the current passes through it.
 In this technology, each pixel transmits its own light.
-On the other side, AMOLED consists of an additional layer of thin-film transistors (TFTs).
+Conversely, AMOLED consists of an additional layer of thin-film transistors (TFTs).
 In AMOLED, the storage capacitors are used to maintain the pixel states.

 With varying technologies, first came the OLED.
-While the technology is different among various manufacturers, Samsung’s edge AMOLED displays use plastic substrates with poly-Si TFT technology similar to how LG uses it in their POLED technology.
-This technology is what makes the possibility to build curved displays using an active-matrix OLED panel.
+While the technology differs among various manufacturers, Samsung’s edge AMOLED displays use plastic substrates with poly-Si TFT technology similar to how LG uses it in their POLED technology.
+This technology is what makes it possible to build curved displays using an active-matrix OLED panel.

 Also read: Different types of smartphone displays explained